deldelmax/deldelmax.github.io/_pages/about.md

 On the practical side, I am involved in the [Bergamot](https://browser.mt/) project and contributed to [Neurotolge](https://neurotolge.ee/).

-I think about AI specifically and its intersections with other disciplines.
+I think about AI and its intersections with other disciplines.